gargum/Iyada/kiraibuilds/iyada/keymaps/advanced/readme.md

-# Default Iyada Layout - Text Explanation & Walkthrough
+# Advanced Iyada Layout - Text Explanation & Walkthrough

-The default layout exists to help those who are new to custom mechanical keyboards in general get used to various associated concepts.
-Learning this keymap should help beginners become acquainted with concepts including Layers, Combos, and Tap Dance, without being too confusing or overwhelming for those who have simply never heard of QMK.
+The advanced layout exists to showcase as many of the existing features of the Iyada as possible, while at the same time still remaining accessible to those who are new to QMK.
+Learning this keymap should help beginners become acquainted with concepts including Layers, Combos, and Tap Dance, without being too confusing or overwhelming for novices.

 Each half of the keyboard has a small OLED screen.
 These screens are there to provide information to the user regarding the current state of